hermanbanken/TI3700/literatuurlijst/abstract_variability.md

 Different fields for variation are: Data Structure & Processing, Organization Structure, User Interface, Workflow, Business Rule, Reporting.

+Important point: configuration is preferred over customization which is considered too complex (as cited by Truyen, 2012)

 **Good**: some listings of reasons for variation, levels of configurability, configurable fields and ways to develop with MT in mind.
 **Bad**: Lots of misspelling's including "Through SaaS application is usually developed.", "SalesFoce.com" (including not working hyperlink...).